-(2) A person must not give another person a document that resembles a photo identification card and is calculated to deceive someone.

-(3) For subsections (1) and (2), it is irrelevant whether the person intended to be deceived is known or unknown, or exists or does not exist.
+- (2) A person must not give another person a document that resembles a photo identification card and is calculated to deceive someone. - Maximum penalty-40 penalty units. - (3) For subsections (1) and (2), it is irrelevant whether the person intended to be deceived is known or unknown, or exists or does not exist.